ibm-cloud-docs/direct-link/order-colocation.md

 6. You must agree to the [Master Service Agreement](https://cloud.ibm.com/classic/account/masterserviceagreement/getagreement){: external} before you can place the IBM Cloud Direct Link order.

       After you place your order, an IBM Support case number is generated.
 You can click the case number to view case details

 7. You’ll be asked to complete a customer questionnaire, which you can review at [Direct Link Dedicated Hosting questionnaire](/docs/direct-link?topic=direct-link-ibm-cloud-direct-link-dedicated-hosting-questionnaire).

-8. After you provision the direct link and complete the questionnaire, see [Configuring Direct Link Classic]{/docs/direct-link?topic=direct-link-configure-ibm-cloud-direct-link) to configure your subnet to interact with IBM Cloud.
+8. After you provision the direct link and complete the questionnaire, see [Configuring Direct Link on Classic]{/docs/direct-link?topic=direct-link-configure-ibm-cloud-direct-link) to configure your subnet to interact with IBM Cloud.

 ## Locations